rules of play

 - All other Divisions: Double Par Stroke Limit, Local Rule (E-5) Alternate to Stroke & Distance or Lost Ball, No handicap index required

-- Golf Bags & Pull Carts: Each contestant must be able to carry her own bag of clubs, or be able to pull a golf cart, know how to keep score, and have a general knowledge of the rules.
+- Golf Bags & Pull Carts: Each contestant must be able to carry his/her own bag of clubs, or be able to pull a golf cart, know how to keep score, and have a general knowledge of the rules.
 Not all courses have pull cart rentals.
 Parents/players should check with courses about availability of pull carts.

 - Rangefinders: A player may obtain distance information by using a measuring device that measures “distance only”.